Collagen - More Than Just Healthy Skin?

 Collagen is a component of the intestinal wall, in particular the tight junctions, which are the cement that hold the intestinal cells together.
 Studies have shown that hydrolysed collagen peptide supplementation can increase intestinal collagen and reduce tight junction dysregulation.
-Leaky Gut Syndrome is a condition in which faulty tight junctions allow unwanted substances to pass from the hostile environment of the intestines into the bloodstream.
+This condition is known as intestinal permeability or Leaky Gut Syndrome and causes faulty tight junctions that allows unwanted substances to pass from the hostile environment of the intestines into the bloodstream.

 Blood Pressure and Circulatory Problems

 Collagen is a significant component of the heart and blood vessel walls.
 Altered levels of collagen from inflammation, stress, alcohol or smoking, may result in blood vessels changing their shape or vascular ability, which may result in a reduction of blood flow.
 This may lead to circulatory problems such as elevated blood pressure, chest pain, dizziness, fatigue, and frequent headaches.